1. Main points

 Back to table of contents4.
 Structure of the industry

-Our data include breakdowns on employment, trade, size and number of firms, using our Inter-Departmental Business Register (IDBR) data.
+Our data include breakdowns on employment, trade, firm size and number of firms, using our Inter-Departmental Business Register (IDBR) data.

-These statistics are based on the location that construction firms are registered to on the IDBR.
-Construction firms may operate and employ people across wider geographical areas, not just in the region they are registered on the IDBR.
-The IDBR also classifies businesses based on their main economic activity, therefore some construction activity may be classified in other industries, and some non-construction activity may be classified in construction-based businesses.
+Construction firms may operate and employ across wider geographical areas, not just in the region they are registered to on the IDBR.
+The IDBR classifies businesses by their main economic activity, therefore some construction activity may be classified under other industries, and some non-construction activity may be classified under construction-based businesses.

 Firms